 We found that the size was highly adjustable.
 With a size medium, we were able to get it to snugly fit riders who were normally a size small and other riders who were usually a size large.

-It has a MIPS liner (Multi-directional Impact Protection System), which reduces the rotational energy transferred to the rider in an angled crash.
+Firstly, it has a MIPS liner (Multi-directional Impact Protection System), which reduces the rotational energy transferred to the rider in an angled crash.
 Slip plane technology (such as MIPS) is considered essential in today’s market, and personally, I would never ride without it!

 The MIPS liner is integrated with the ventilation system, so nothing blocks the vents.
 If you move the helmet around on your head, you can feel the MIPS system in action- which is certainly reassuring!